redrum-llik/teamcity-documentation/topics/kotlin-script.md

 Enter the parameters of the script, as in the command line.
 [Parameter references](configuring-build-parameters.md#parameter-reference) are supported.

->We highly recommend that you use parameter references to pass access tokens and other secure values into the script.
+>We highly recommend that you use parameter references here to pass access tokens and other secure values into the script.
 This will ensure that these values are available on the agent only during the build.
-Otherwise, if the parameters are specified directly inside the script, they will be stored on the agent machine as long as the script itself if stored, which might compromise the security of your data.
+Otherwise, if the parameters are specified directly inside the script, their resolved values will be stored on the agent machine as long as the script itself if stored, which might compromise the security of your data.

 </td>